inspiredlabs/cwb/README.md

 UNICEF, OXFAM Case Studies
 ```
 - Develop:
+  - A _"win-win scenario"_ implies "it's good for us, and good for you", but this is more of a catalyst:
-  - MAKE WASH FUN: `When children learn through play, we create a win-win scenario... with WASH, we trained 100's of adult facilitators that then reached 10,000's children, that reach more children!`
+  - MAKE WASH FUN: `We help children learn through play, where there's a mushroom effect... we trained 100's of adult facilitators to reach 10,000's children - but, they reached even more children!` CTA: `Make WASH fund us!`
+  - compound
+  - cumalative
+  - feedforward
+  - p2p learning
+  - ripple effect
+  - snowball effect
+  - takes on a life of it's own
+  - spreading WASH far and wide!
+  - it acts as a force multiplier
+  - bloom, mushroom

 ### The business problem we are solving